 Laurie also has experience working with childhood obesity and utilizes the Shapedown concept.
 Being a Licensed Clinical Social Worker as well as a Certified Nutrition Professional, Laurie is able to use both areas of expertise to assist individuals.

-Jessica McCall, LAC, MA, serves as the Clinical Operations Manager for Healthy Futures.
+Jessica McCall, LAC, MA, serves as a therapist for Healthy Futures.
 She is an Arizona state Licensed Associate Counselor and been in practice with eating disorder treatment since 2010.
-She handles initial intake assessments, provides individual and group therapy, and assists in the daily operations of Healthy Futures.
+She handles initial intake assessments and provides individual and group therapy at Healthy Futures.

-Jessica has experience in Dialectical Behavior Therapy skills training, Multimodal/CBT theories, as well as various styles of experiential group work.
+Jessica has experience in Dialectical Behavior Therapy skills training, Multimodal/CBT theories, expressive arts therapies, as well as other various styles of experiential group work.

-With a background in team building activities, she engages groups with fun and creative techniques to enhance the therapeutic process.
-Her experience as a dancer and ballet instructor, in addition to several non-traditional sports and activities gives her a wide range of skills from which to draw and implement into experiential therapies for individuals and groups.
+With a background in sport psychology and team building activities, she engages groups with fun and creative techniques to enhance the therapeutic process.
+Her experience as a dancer and ballet instructor, in addition to several traditional and non-traditional sports and activities gives her a wide range of skills from which to draw and implement into experiential therapies for individuals and groups.

 Jessica has experience in treating eating disorders, ARFID, and adolescent emotional eating in addition to general mental health.
 Jessica’s caring and comforting nature embodies her therapeutic approach.
 Jessica spends her free time with her family, getting outside when the weather is nice, and dancing through life!

 Ilene Smith earned her Master’s Degree in Mental Health Counseling at Argosy University in Phoenix.
 After many years of working in mortgage banking, she returned to school in order to follow her passion and continued curiosity of the human condition.